At a glance

 - Food bowls.
 Stainless steel, china or glass are preferable to plastic bowls.
 You will need at least two — one for food and one for water.
 Clean, fresh water MUST be available at all times.

 - Litter tray.
 I like to buy the small-sized trays to start with.
 I feel the larger ones can be a little too overwhelming for a tiny kitten.
 You can upgrade to a larger one once the kitten has grown.
 It is best to start by using the same cat litter the breeder used.
 If you want to change this, do it gradually over a few days by mixing in a little of your preferred litter.
 There is a lot of controversy over clumping litter, and it is not our place to pass judgment on such matters.
 It is up to you to become informed and choose which kind of litter suits you best.
 That said if you are planning to use clumping litter, at least wait until the kitten has grown up.
-Clumping litter should NEVER be used with kittens.
+Clumping litter should not be used with kittens.

 - Scratching post.